niveditaprity/niveditaprity/README.md

 ### Hi there 👩‍🎓

-- 🔭 I’m a Software Developer-1 at Argoid Analytics
+- 🔭 I’m a Software Developer-1 at BetterPlace
 - 👯 I’m  currently running a DSA BootCamp
 - 💬 Ask me about Anything
 -📫 How to reach me: